isabella232/docs-vuepress/docs/manual/06-commands.md

-% Commands
+# Commands

-% Alex Honor; Greg Schueler
+---

 % January 30, 2014

 A _command_ is a single executable string executed on a Node.
-Rundeck invokes commands on nodes via a *node executor* which evaluates the command string and executes it.
+Rundeck invokes commands on nodes via a _node executor_ which evaluates the command string and executes it.
 Node executors evaluate the command string in a data context containing information about the Node resource.
 Command strings can reference this data and thus avoid hard coding node or environment specific values.

 The Rundeck graphical console provides the ability to execute commands to a set of filtered Node resources.